The 12 UK directories that actually move local rankings in 2026

 Tier 3: Industry-specific (where applicable)

-9. Checkatrade (DR 75) or TrustATrader (DR 67) — for trades only.
-Paid memberships, but ROI-positive for plumbers, electricians, builders.
+9. Checkatrade (DR 75) or TrustATrader (DR 67).
+Trades only.
+Paid memberships of £600-1,200/year, but ROI-positive for any UK plumber, electrician, or builder doing real volume.

-12. NHS.uk (DR 92) — for dental practices, GPs, opticians, and pharmacies with NHS contracts.
+12. NHS.uk (DR 92).
+For dental practices, GPs, opticians, and pharmacies with NHS contracts.
 The single most authoritative UK health citation.

-- Building referral traffic at near-zero ongoing cost
+- Referral traffic at near-zero ongoing cost.

-- Compounding into a genuinely complete citation profile
+- Compounding into a complete citation profile.

 What about the rest of the internet?

-- ~50 add marginal value (DR 30-50, trustworthy but lower authority)
+- ~50 add marginal value (DR 30-50, trustworthy but lighter authority)

-- ~100 add no measurable value (DR under 30, low traffic, often outdated)
+- ~100 add no measurable value (DR under 30, low traffic, often abandoned)

 The real bottleneck for most UK businesses

-Here's what we see across hundreds of citation audits at SEOBurf: most UK businesses don't have a citation problem, they have a consistency problem.
-They're listed on 30-40 directories but every listing has slightly different details — different phone format, different name suffix, different address abbreviation.
-The total citation count is fine; the trust signal is destroyed.
+Here's what we see across hundreds of citation audits at SEOBurf: most UK businesses don't have a citation problem.
+They have a consistency problem.

 One campaign, one canonical NAP, every directory that matters.
 From £49 one-off.